projectatomic/atomic-site/source/blog/2018-01-16-using-image-registries-with-buildah.md

 ## Inspecting an image with Skopeo

-[Skopeo](https://github.com/projectatomic/skopeo) is a ProjectAtomic tool that was created to inspect images in registries without having to pull the image from the registry.
+[Skopeo](https://github.com/projectatomic/skopeo) is a Project Atomic tool that was created to inspect images in registries without having to pull the image from the registry.
 It has grown to have many other uses.
 We will verify that the image has been stored by using Skopeo to inspect the image in the registry:

     # skopeo inspect --tls-verify=false docker://localhost:5000/ipbabble/fedora-bashecho:latest
     {